 I may be one of the last people in this digital world who loves flipping through a print magazine.
 When I came across this sugar cookie recipe in Good Housekeeping, I immediately ripped it out and decided it would be the perfect cookie for just about any occasion.
 Although they made theirs for Easter, I decided Valentine's Day was as good a time as any to make these for my sweetheart (with a few adjustments, of course).

-As I mentioned in my intro post, we recently found out that my husband has to cut eggs (among many other things) out of his diet.
+We recently found out that my husband has to cut eggs (among many other things) out of his diet.
 Within days I was on the hunt for egg substitutes for baking.
-For me, the best egg substitute so far has been Bob’s Red Mill Egg Replacer.
+For me, the best egg substitute so far has been Bob's Red Mill Egg Replacer.
 Its main ingredients are potato starch and tapioca flour and, when mixed with water, its consistency holds my recipes together like a charm without affecting the taste.

 And what's Valentine's Day baking without heart-shaped cookie cutters and royal icing?